Goldinteractive/Sackmesser/README.md

 > Don't think of cost.
 Think of value.

+> Test it first before deploying it

 ## Changelog

 ### v0.1.8
-  * modified: _config folder had been updated according to our new project setup standards
+  * modified: config -> _config folder has been updated according to our new project setup standards

 ### v0.1.7
   * added: a brand new custom scss responsive grid system